trueMiskin/unstable-unicorns/thesis/5-game-implementation.md

 ## Existing implementations

-There exists multiple implementations of the game in the Tabletop Simulator.
+There are multiple implementations of the game in the Tabletop Simulator.
 These implementations are unsuitable for this work because the game is not simulated.
 All effects are resolved by players.
 It is only a board game in digital form.

 ## Implementation requirements